AseptSoft Core Documentation

 Transition

 Transitions to another step when the condition is fulfilled.
-This is the most common type — it acts as a gate that must be satisfied before moving forward.
+This is the most common type.

 Description, Prompt, Condition, Success Transition